True SOUND of Sacred Name of God

 Yuh, but to say a substitute names like Adonai or Elohim, but not the name YH or YHWH, and someone later, not understanding

-that, added the uninspired Masoretic vowels to the sacred name, which the Masoretes would never do, as some suggest.
-As a
+that fact, added the uninspired Masoretic vowels to the sacred name, which the Masoretes would never do, as some suggest.

-matter of fact, they had their chance to add it over 7,049 times and never did.
+As a matter of fact, they had their chance to add it over at least 7,049 times and never did.

 H3091 (Strong) says,